 Section 1.
 An employee called for a subpoenaed court appearance which arises out of the course of his/her employment and not contiguous with his/her work shift shall be compensated for a minimum of two and two-thirds (2-2/3) hours at the rate of one and one-half (1-1/2) times the employee's base hourly rate of pay.
-Should the appearance exceed two and two-thirds (2-2/3) hours, the employee shall receive pay for the actual appearance time, excluding any court designated lunch period, at the rate of one and one-half (1-1/2) times the employee's regular hourly rate of pay.
+Should the appearance exceed two and two-thirds (2-2/3) hours, an FLSA exempt employee shall receive pay for the actual appearance time, excluding any court designated lunch period, at the rate of one and one-half (1-1/2) times the employee's regular hourly rate of pay.
+Should the appearance exceed two and two-thirds (2-2/3) hours, a non-FLSA exempt employee shall receive pay for the actual appearance time, including any court designated lunch period, at the rate of one and one-half (1-1/2) times the employee's regular hourly rate of pay.
 Court appearance time shall begin when the employee departs from the Police station to go directly to Court.